For Florida Renters in Crisis

 Step 1: Talk to your landlord — before the 3-day notice arrives

-This is the single most underused tool in Florida rent crises.
-The Florida eviction timeline moves fast — but it doesn't have to start at all if you and your landlord agree on a plan before the notice goes up.
+Talking to your landlord early is the most underused move in a Florida rent crisis.
+Florida's eviction timeline is among the fastest in the country once it starts — but it doesn't have to start at all if you and your landlord reach an agreement before a 3-day notice goes up.

-Eviction is expensive for Florida landlords too.
-Court filing fees, attorney costs, the writ of possession process, sheriff fees, the 24-hour lockout, repairs after lockout, lost rent during proceedings, vacancy before the next tenant — even in landlord-friendly Florida, the process takes weeks and costs hundreds to thousands of dollars.
-A landlord who can avoid that by working with a reliable tenant who's hit a rough patch will often try to.
+An eviction is costly for the landlord as well.
+Court filing fees, attorney costs, the writ of possession, sheriff fees, the 24-hour lockout, repairs afterward, lost rent during the case, and the vacancy before a new tenant signs all add up — even in landlord-friendly Florida, the process runs weeks and costs hundreds to thousands of dollars.
+A landlord who can avoid all of that by working with a reliable tenant through a rough patch will often choose to.

 What Florida landlords frequently agree to (when asked):